-No ad zones may be placed on any non-content-based pages.
+No ad zones may be placed on a non-content-based page.

 No ad zones may be placed on pages published specifically for the purpose of showing ads, whether or not the page content is relevant, the only exception to this is interstitial ad zones that have been approved by Adnium.